prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 ### Blockchain data structure

 Ethereum's "world state" is stored in a blockchain data structure.
 At the most rudimentary level, a blockchain is a [linked list](https://en.wikipedia.org/wiki/Linked_list) on steroids.
 Like a linked list, Ethereum's blockchain is a sequence of items that starts with a "tail" and ends at its "head".
 Ethereum's tail is called its **genesis block** - the first block that was ever created.
-Its head is referred to as the "head of the chain":
+Its most recently added block is referred to as the "head of the chain":

 <img src={BlockchainSimplified} />